mdsifaterabbi/API-2-QR/README.md

 # API-2-QR
-This is a simple QR code generator using js and free API
+This is a simple QR code generator app using js and free API